-It might start out on the weekends only, or maybe a regularly attended happy hour, but it is not normal for people to spend excessive amounts of time and energy finding and getting their drug of choice.
-One should also be aware of their motivation for seeking drugs – is it as an escape from stress or hardship, a result of pressure put on by colleagues or friends, or due to physical cravings for the drug.
-People may experience intense urges or cravings for the drug as their addiction develops.
+It might start out on the weekends only, or maybe a regularly attended happy hour, but it is cause for concern when a person spends excessive amounts of time and energy searching for their drug of choice.
+One should also be aware of their motivation for seeking drugs: Is it a result of pressure put on by colleagues or friends?
+Alternatively, do they use drugs as their escape from stress or hardship, or to satisfy real physical cravings for the drug?
+Context is important, and people may experience intense urges or cravings for the drug as their addiction develops.

 2. Increased tolerance and withdrawal

-As individuals continue to use drugs over a period of time, changes in physiology inevitably occur and leave people feeling badly when the drug has left their system.
+As people continue to use drugs over a period of time, changes in physiology inevitably occur and leave them feeling worse when the drug has left their system.
 This process is called withdrawal.
-The longer the drug is used, the more intense the withdrawal can get until the person is too scared to discontinue use because he or she knows it will cause them to feel horrible.
-As tolerance increase, withdrawal symptoms may become more apparent, particularly when individuals are not able to access large quantities of their drug of choice.
+The longer a drug is used, the more intense the withdrawal can become, until the person is too scared to discontinue use because he or she knows it will cause them to feel horrible.
+As tolerance increases, withdrawal symptoms may become more apparent, particularly when individuals are not able to access large quantities of their drug of choice.

 3. Neglecting responsibilities

-In the early stages of addiction, a person might think that they are able to maintain a balance between their normal life and using drugs, but as addiction advances, drug use will take precedence over work, relationship or personal obligations.
-It is possible that when people start using new substances, they may choose to spend more time with others who have similar habits and the people in this group will defend or legitimise irresponsible behaviour for selfish reasons.
+In the early stages of addiction, a person might feel that they are able to maintain a balance between their normal life and using drugs.
+But as addiction advances, drug use will take precedence over work, relationships, or personal obligations.
+When people start using new substances, they are more likely to choose to spend more time with others who have similar habits.
+The people in this group will then defend or legitimise irresponsible behaviour for selfish reasons.

-Take a second look if you notice that people you know seem to have lost interest in things that once really mattered to them or consistently call out of work or cancel appointments.
+Take a second look if you notice that people you know seem to have lost interest in things that once really mattered to them, or if they consistently call out of work or cancel appointments.

 4. Impaired judgment

 Drug use in any amount can lead to impaired judgment.
 This is largely due to the effect that drugs have on our brains and bodies.
-The good feelings that we might initially get from using drugs cause us to ignore logic and reason in many cases.
-Poor judgment as a result of drug use might cause us to get in fights with people we care about, engage in risky behaviour like unsafe sex or driving under the influence, and make us more likely to gamble compulsively.
+The good feelings that people might initially get from using drugs can also cause them to ignore logic and reason in many situations.
+Poor judgment as a result of drug use might cause people to get into fights with others they care about.
+The same factors also increase the likelihood that they will engage in risky behaviour such as unsafe sex or driving under the influence, or begin gambling compulsively.

-In the middle to late stages of addiction, however, a person’s standards for acceptable behaviour will continue to decline if it means preserving their ability to get and use drugs.
-They may do anything to obtain more like stealing, lying, or committing crimes.
-People may start by borrowing small amounts of money from friends and family, then start asking for more or even stealing from people who once trusted them.
-This sort of impaired judgment is another major warning sign of drug use and addiction.
+In the middle to late stages of addiction, however, a person’s standards for acceptable behaviour will continue to decline as they become increasingly single-minded about preserving their ability to get and use drugs.
+They may do anything to obtain the focus of their addiction, including stealing, lying, or committing crimes.
+People may begin by borrowing small amounts of money from friends and family, then start asking for more – or even stealing from people who once trusted them.
+This sort of anti-social or self-destructive behaviour is another major warning sign of drug use and addiction.

 What to do if you identify these signs of drug use

 When it comes to signs of drug use, it is rare that any of the above-mentioned signs exist on their own.
-In fact, some signs actually help to hide others like dissolving family relationship or canceling appointments so that no one can see the physical symptoms.
-The best way to stop the cycle of addiction before it spirals out of control is to know what to look for and what to do when we recognise these early warning signs.
+In fact, some signs actually have the effect of hiding others.
+For example, the tendency to dissolve personal or family relationships, or cancel appointments, is often done so that no one else can see the physical symptoms.